Nightdive Studios: Technology

-While researching for the development of an updated version of Turok: Dinosaur Hunter, Nightdive Studios became aware of a reverse engineering project of the game's Nintendo 64 version by Sam "Kaiser" Villareal.
-The company hired him and developed his custom game engine into the KEX Engine, using which the developers can add modern features to older games.
-Aside from Turok: Dinosaur Hunter, the engine has been used for the company's Turok 2: Seeds of Evil, Forsaken Remastered, System Shock: Enhanced Edition (via a 2018 update), Blood: Fresh Supply, Doom 64, Quake, Shadow Man Remastered, PowerSlave Exhumed, Blade Runner: Enhanced Edition, and the upcoming SiN Reloaded, System Shock 2: Enhanced Edition, and Rise of the Triad: Ludicrous Edition.
-Villareal remains Nightdive Studios' lead engine developer as of February 2022.
+While researching for the development of an updated version of Turok: Dinosaur Hunter, Nightdive Studios became aware of a reverse engineering project of the game's Nintendo 64 version by Sam "Kaiser" Villarreal.
+The company hired him and developed his custom game engine into the Kex Engine, allowing the developers to add modern features to older games and port the game to multiple platforms including consoles and mobile devices.
+The Kex engine remains the studio's primary tool for their releases as of 2025, with Villarreal and other staff continued to refine the engine.